eugenetangkj/automated-testing-engine/test_reports/16-handling-extra-variables-error-localizer.md

 ```

 ### Program 3
 However, when we tried another program that involves introduction of a new variable, the error localizer endpoint did not detect any possible error locations.
-Related report ID is d33344d6.
+Test Report ID is d33344d6.

 ```py
 base_program_string = "def main():\n\treturn 2"